programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 Yes.
 Once you have extracted the geo-location information from the `*out.xml` file(s) you can use it as input into any of your favourite mapping tool.

-### Credits
+### Credits and Citation
 The Geoparser and its demo were developed in a team effort by Claire Grover, Richard Tobin, Kate Byrne and Beatrice Alex.

 If you found this lesson useful for your work, please cite it as:

     Beatrice Alex.
 2016.
-Geoparsing Text with the Edinburgh Geoparser, Lesson of The Programming Historian, URL, 2016.
+Geoparsing Text with the Edinburgh Geoparser, The Programming Historian lesson, URL, 2016.

 or cite one of our publications listed at: https://www.ltg.ed.ac.uk/software/geoparser/

+The lesson is also available in workshop form.
+If you're interested in running a workshop on how to use the Edinburhg Geoparser led by someone from our team, do get in touch.

-Our team also welcome suggestion for future collaboration to tailor the Geoparser to different needs.
+Our team also welcomes suggestion for future collaboration to tailor the Geoparser to different needs.
 Please get in touch if you have ideas about how we should develop the software.

 ### References